12 Surprising Ways to Make the Weekends More Refreshing

 Spend some time outdoors, even if it’s just a short walk in a local park.
 Being in nature can reduce stress, improve mood, and boost overall well-being.
 If possible, try activities like hiking, gardening, or simply sitting in a green space to soak up the benefits of the natural world.

-12. Practising gratitude can shift your perspective.
+12. Practising gratitude can change your perspective.

 Unsplash